allen-2014/subtitle-tool/README.md

 # subtitle-tool
-merging two subtitle files(.srt) into one subtitle file(.srt), which belonging to the same video,including movie, or TV Series etc. merging rule: two subtitles having the most adjacent begin times are merged into one.
+merging two subtitle files(.srt) into one subtitle file(.srt), which belonging to the same video,including movie, or TV Series etc. merging rule: two subtitles having the most adjacent begin times are merged.

+# Usage
+the way of calling is command line.open the cmd in windows,input the following command:

+python merge_subtitle.py "./eng.srt" "./chn.srt" 2 10 2

+"./eng.srt" and "./chn.srt" :need to be merged.
+2 and 10: the 2nd line in eng.srt and the 10th in chn.srt are matching subtitles.
+the last 2:the second file subtitle is up,the other is down. the merging result is a new srt file,named "1.srt" default, or you can rename it.

-# Problems encounted and Solution
+# Problems encountered and Solutions
 ## PS1
 when using the end time of subtitle to compare, the result of emerging is bad, because of the end time not matching the actual time in the video so much,so if